Jetstar-API/External/README.md

 External
 ========

-All external API program go here
+All API programs for external partners go here